chaos-polymtl/lethe/doc/source/examples/dem/dem.rst

 Discrete Element Method
 ****************************

-We organize the DEM examples from the simplest to the most complicated example.
+We organize the DEM examples from the simplest to the most complicated example:

 .. toctree::